cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">The relationship that defines the second half of an hypothetical proposition (Inference Rule).</p>
+  <p class="description">The formula that makes up the second half of an inference rule and is inferred when the antecedents are satisfied.</p>
   </summary>
   <div class="extra">
     <ul>